poult-lab/daily-word/english_words_ learning.md

 [n] He feels more confident on home turf .

 "the place where sb lives and/or works, especially when they think of it as their own"

+08.operation  [ˌɒpəˈreɪʃn]  [ˌɑːpəˈreɪʃn]

+[noun] {~ (on sb) (for sth) | ~ (to do sth)} an operation on her lung to remove a tumour. "the process of cutting open a part of a person's body in order to remove or repair a damaged part"

+[noun] a security operation. "an organized activity that involves several people doing different things"

+09.surgery  [ˈsɜː(r)dʒəri]

+[noun] major/minor surgery. "medical treatment of injuries or diseases that involves cutting open a person's body and often removing or replacing some parts; the branch of medicine connected with this treatment"

+> In summary, "surgery" is a more specific term referring to a medical procedure that involves incisions and manipulation of tissues or organs, while "operation" can be a more general term used in various contexts to describe a process or procedure designed to achieve a specific goal.
+In the medical context, these terms are often used interchangeably when discussing surgical procedures.

+D[adj] surgical  [ˈsɜː(r)dʒɪkl]

+[adj] surgical procedures. "used in or connected with surgery"

+D[adv] The lumps will need to be surgically removed.

+10.transplant   [trænsˈplænt , ˈtrænsplænt]

+[verb] {~ sth (from sb/sth) (into sb/sth)}

+Surgeons have successfully transplanted a liver into a four-year-old boy.

+"to take an organ, skin, etc. from one person, animal, part of the body, etc. and put it into or onto another"

+[verb] Japanese production methods have been transplanted into some British factories.

+"to move sb/sth to a different place or environment"

+D[noun]  liver transplantation.

+[noun] to have a heart transplant.

+"a medical operation in which a damaged organ, etc. is replaced with one from another person"

+[noun] There is always a chance that the body will reject the transplant.

+"an organ, etc. that is used in a transplant operation"